Swannbm/django-app-parameter/README.md

 If you have new idea you would like to see, feel free to open a new issue in this repo.

-## Help developping
+## Help developing

-If you want to participate to the development, there are (only) 2 constraints:
+If you want to participate to the development, there are a few constraints:
-* Format all your code with black
+* Format all your code with Ruff
+* Add type hints and verify with Pyright
-* All unit test must pass and new code must be covered
+* All unit tests must pass and new code must be covered (100% coverage required)

-Because tests require a whole django environment, to run them I use https://github.com/Swannbm/runtest_on_dj_packages ; if you know a better way to do it I am all ears :D
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed development guidelines.

 ## Why Django-App-Parameter